GoodMorningA1i/Education-Bot/README.md

 ![](images/courses.JPG)

 ### Math Mode Feature ###
-The Math Mode Feature is a calculator for simple math computations.
+The Math Mode Feature is a calculator for simple math computations (+, -, *, /).
 Gone are the days where you have to reach for a calculator in lecture.
 Just use it right in Discord!